 - Vitamin C: The powerful antioxidant is a skincare (and foot care!) must for its brightening abilities that even skin tone and fight free-radical damage.

 Additionally, they can be used to disguise the appearance of bulging veins or tendons in the area.
-It is not uncommon for people who workout regularly to lose fat on their feet (you're running regimen doesn’t just have you choosing between your ass and your face), which can make tendons appear more visible over time.
+It is not uncommon for people who work out regularly to lose fat on their feet (your running regimen doesn’t just have you choosing between your ass and your face), which can make tendons appear more visible over time.
 “We use fillers to cover tendons in the feet," says Dr. Emer.
-"Belotero, in particular, tends to give a softer result."
+"Belotero®, in particular, tends to give a softer result."

 Dr. Emer, for example, offers a "foot facial" that incorporates microdermabrasion to soften and brighten skin — a professional take on the tried-and-true foot scrub.
 And one of his current go-to treatments for feet has an aquatic twist.
 He applies exfoliating fish enzymes to gently dissolve dead skin cells and leave the foot smoother and more youthful.